 With tremendous potential in coaching, these future HOF'ers excel at finding often unrecognized talent.
 As disruptors, and innovators they inspire their team, program, and community of coaches as well as their university.
 Based on accomplishments to date, leadership and promise... these are the top introspective coaches that have come of age (between 30-40) and now seek to establish their place as the next great coach in the game.

 Working hard to get the right people, Lottich is very smart and capable himself.
 Overall his road record is a telling sign that Lottich posses the wherewithal and leadership skills to achieve the most challenging goals.
 A solid player development coach, we are all about to witness his talent this year as the rebuild is complete.

 Joe Gallo - Merrimack

-Gallo became the first coach in almost 20 years to guide the program to a Conference Championship.
+Gallo became the first coach in almost 20 years to guide the program to a Conference Champ.
 He has already secured a 61-34 (.642) career record, the most wins ever for a head coach over their first three seasons.
 Adding to his tool-belt, the top recruiter was instrumental in building up Robert Morris as an assistant from ’12-’16.
-Rarely in the history of the game has so much been asked of one so young.
 Leading the transition into their DI era, Gallo keeps proving his worth in wins.
 Just ask Northwestern.

 David Kiefer - SE Louisiana St.